 The Metropolitan College(MC)/UPS tuition benefit is limited to the regular per credit hour undergraduate Kentucky resident tuition rate at Jefferson Community and Technical College (JCTC) or the University of Louisville (UofL), Students who sign their semester agreement before their tuition bill is due will have their tuition deferred by the school.
 Tuition will be reimbursed contingent upon meeting the MC/UPS program requirements explained below.
-Also, before the tuition due date the student is responsible for paying the fees assessed by the institution including but not limited to lab fees, distance learning charges beyond regular undergraduate tuition, parking fees, meal plans, housing, student health fees, etc.
+Also, before the tuition due date the student is responsible for paying the fees assessed by the institution including but not limited to lab fees, distance learning charges beyond regular undergraduate tuition, parking fees, meal plans, housing, student health fees, parking fees, etc.

 Tuition Rate and Grade Requirements

 We don't place a limit on the number of credit hours you can take, but you must pass with a "C" or better, and we do cap the maximum tuition benefit at the current, full-time tuition rate at UofL.